avtar

 Article 257a Para.
 1 of the Code of Obligations legally defines ancillary fees as fees that tenants pay to the landlord in relation to the use of the rental property.
 Simply put, these are usually various consumption and cleaning costs relating to the rented apartment or house.

-Important: ancillary fees may only include actual expenses incurred by the landlord.
+Important: in principle, such ancillary fees may only include actual expenses incurred by the landlord.
 These must be itemised in the rental agreement, otherwise, you can dispute them.
-Most rental agreements typically list costs for water and wastewater, yard and building cleaning and lift maintenance and electricity as ancillary fees.
-Electricity for communal spaces is also often included in ancillary fees.
-However, anything that is not expressly stated in the rental agreement cannot be asserted in the ancillary fee statement.
+Typical ancillary fees that appear in most rental agreements include heating and hot water costs and caretaker fees.
+However, there are many more possible ancillary fees such as building and stairwell cleaning costs, lift maintenance and electricity costs and electricity costs for communal spaces.
+Costs that are not explicitly stated in the rental agreement cannot generally be claimed in the ancillary fee statement.

 Legal protection insurance